 The most common route into the Polar Star Inn follows the Fulford Road from Yeoman Park, and then heads up from Nolan Creek.
 You can also avoid the snowmobile traffic on the road to the Nolan Creek turnoff, by taking the Newcomer Spring Trail which joins this route at Nolan Creek.
 Route finding can be tricky on either trail due to old abandoned roads and jeep trails so keep your map and compass handy and watch for the blue diamonds marking the trails.

 *Please Note: The Fulford Road is closed seasonally from Nov 23rd until May 20th every year at the Yeoman Park trailhead.
 Wheeled vehicles are strictly prohibited past Yeoman Park during this time regardless of snow levels or road condition.
 Please obey all posted signs regarding road closures and restrictions.
+Even after May 20th the road may remain impassable well into June.
+Do not expect vehicle access to the Polar Star Inn during May or June.

 The other route in to Polar Star leaves from West Lake Creek south of Edwards, and is about an hour less driving to the trailhead for visitors coming from the east.
 This route is less traveled and passes through a wilderness area so route finding can be more challenging, though we made significant trail improvements in the summer of 2016.
 This trail is also longer and gains more elevation than the routes from Yeoman Park so it is best attempted by more experienced backcountry travelers.